 That said, most of my Top 10 come from the early seasons.

-As usual, I got excited and went pretty long with all of the recap, details, and background information that I like to provide and had a hard time cutting the information down to a manageable size, so my apologies.
+As usual, I got excited and went pretty long with all of the recap, details, and background information that I like to provide.
+I had a hard time reducing the information to a manageable size, so my apologies.
 I broke my Top 10 into two articles for ease of reading and did my best at cutting out the clutter.

 So, without further ado, here are my Top Ten Seinfeld Episodes numbers 10 thru 6!